 The Inn at Spanish Bay, 2700 17-Mile Drive

-STICKS is the perfect place for home-style comfort food in a lively sports bar atmosphere.
-Savor a hearty meal, a cold draft beer or one of the many tasty appetizers while enjoying sports on big flat-panel TVs.
-Outside on the patio, enjoy seating next to our fire pits while soaking in gorgeous views of The Links at Spanish Bay and the Pacific Ocean.
-Ask about our nightly Bagpiper Specials, such as Bacon-Wrapped Meatloaf, Southern Fried Chicken ‘n’ Waffles or Juicy Prime Rib.
+Open for breakfast, lunch and dinner, Sticks is the perfect place for seasonally diverse California cuisine in a lively sports bar atmosphere.
+Savor a tasty meal, a cold draft beer, specialty cocktail or one of the many appetizers, while enjoying sports on flat-screen TVs.
+Outside on the patio, enjoy seating next to a fire pit while soaking up gorgeous views of The Links at Spanish Bay and the Pacific Ocean along with nightly bagpiper music.
+Ask about specials and new menu additions.
 Open daily 6am–9pm.